morefigs/pymba/README.md

 # pymba

 pymba is a Python wrapper for the Allied Vision Technologies (AVT) Vimba C API.
 It wraps (and requires) the VimbaC.dll file included in the AVT Vimba installation.
-It currently supports most of the functionality provided by VimbaC.dll.
+It currently supports most of the functionality provided by VimbaC.dll for 1394 cameras.

+## Installation

+Install pymba.

+Install the Vimba SDK from AVT, and specifically install at least:

+> AVT 1394 Transport Layer

+> > Core components

+> AVT Vimba SDK

+> > Core components

+> > C API runtime components

+> > Driver Installer

+Copy VimbaC.dll from the AVT installation directory to the pymba folder.

+Run the AVTDriverInstaller tool and install the AVT Vimba SDK drivers.

 ## Usage